swcarpentry/python-novice-inflammation/_episodes/04-lists.md

 > ~~~
 > {: .output}
 >
-> To reference a specific basket on a specific shelf, we use two indexes.
+> To reference a specific basket on a specific shelf, you use two indexes.
 The first
 > index represents the row (from top to bottom) and the second index represents
 > the specific basket (from left to right).
 > [![x is now shown as a two-dimensional grid, with each basket labeled according to